ACMElabUvic/OSM_2023-2024/README.md

 -   [**OSM_proportional_detections_2022.csv**]{style="color: #7B0F17;"}; contains proportional monthly presence/absences data for a subset of mammals detected on cameras from LUs sampled in 2022-2023

 -   **OSM_proportional_detections_2023.csv**; contains proportional monthly presence/absences data for a subset of mammals detected on cameras from LUs sampled in 2023-2024

+-   **OSM_site_deployment_coordinates_2021_2022_2023.csv**; contains cleaned site coordinates, deployment start and end dates for all camera sites sampled in all years of OSM monitoring, including information about camera failures (early ends, datetime malfunctions).

 -   [**OSM_timelapse_2021.csv**]{style="color: #7B0F17;"}; contains cleaned image data from program Timelapse for all species and LUs sampled in 2021-2022 (not formatted into independent detections)